 7. Being tired is normal in early pregnancy

-I remember with princess P I was pretty sure I had cancer if I wasn’t pregnant.
+I remember with my last baby, if I wasn’t pregnant I would have been sure I had cancer.
 I wanted to lay in my bed ALL.
 DAY.
+LONG.
 When I wasn’t caressing my pillow I was wishing I was.
 Constant droopy lids.
 SO.
 TIRED.
 When you think of all the iron it takes to build a placenta and a baby, you’ll know why!
 Having a hard time sleeping — this post shows you some ways to sleep during pregnancy.

 Looking for more info on very early pregnancy symptoms << that blog has some awesome info!